familyfriendlymikey/mpv-cut/README.md

 ## Usage

-### Cutting A Video Losslessly
+### Cutting Actions

-- Press `c` to begin a cut.

-- Seek to a later time in the video.

-- Press `c` again to make the cut.
+You do have three different possibilities to cut a video file.
+By pressing `a` you can cycle between those actions.

-The resulting cut will be placed in the same directory as the source file.
+The resulting cut(s) will be placed in the same directory as the source file.

-### Actions

-You can press `a` to cycle between three default actions:

-- Copy (lossless cut, rounds to keyframes).
+1. COPY: lossless cut, rounds to keyframes

-- Encode (re-encoded cut, exact).
+    - Press `c` at the beginning and `c` again at the end of the desired cut.

-- List (simply add the timestamps for the cut to a `.list` file).
+    - *In the background, the video gets cut generated instantly as a copy without being recoded.*

+2. ENCODE: re-encoded cut, exact
+    - Press `c` at the beginning and `c` again at the end of the desired cut.
+    - *In the background, the video gets cut generated instantly and re-encoded on-the-fly.*

+3. LIST: adding one or multiple pairs of time-stamps for cutting to a \`.list\` file
+    - Press `c` at the beginning and `c` again at the end of a desired cut.
+        - *In background, a `<VIDEOFILENAME>.list` file gets generated that contains the pairs of time-stamps.*
+    - Repeat for additional pairs of time-stamps for cutting.
+    - Press `0` for generating the copies from the list file generated above in background.
+        - By default, this is using the COPY action from above.
+You can switch to ENCODE action in the Lua file (see below).

 `mpv-cut` uses an extensible list of *actions* that you can modify in your `config.lua`.
 This makes it easy to change the `ffmpeg` command (or any command